 David Fuller just got blindsided by a $250 hotel smoking fine.
 As a nonsmoker, he believes he is a victim of a money-grab scam by the proprietor.
 And after reviewing the facts of this case, I suspect you will too.

-Fuller’s story is one more to add to our ever-growing folder of complaints against franchise hotels.
-These complaints suggest that some franchise hotel owners have implemented a questionable plan to increase their revenue.
+**Fuller’s story is one more to add to our ever-growing folder of complaints against hotels.
+These complaints suggest that some hotels have implemented a questionable plan to increase their revenue.
 That scheme involves surprising guests with post-departure charges for a variety of damages.
 And most of these fees are billed without even a bit of evidence to support the accusation.

-However, a close look at this hotel smoking fine proves that some managers aren’t very savvy in the execution of these shenanigans.
+However, a close look at this hotel smoking fine proves that some establishments aren’t very savvy in the execution of these shenanigans.

 A $250 hotel smoking fine for this nonsmoker